"This country has been good to me. This is where I made my money so why not give something back."

 Graham Layton’s story is a remarkable one.
 The late philanthropist, industrialist and decorated officer wanted to give something back to the people who had become his countrymen.
-In partnership with his best friend, Zaka Rahmatulla, he founded the Layton Rahmatulla Benevolent Trust (LRBT) as its sister charity, providing high quality, free eye care for the poor in Pakistan.
-By restoring basic human dignity in this way, he gave people the opportunity to live productive, independent lives.
+In partnership with his dear friend Zaka Rahmatulla, they founded the Layton Rahmatulla Benevolent Trust (LRBT) to provide high quality, free eye care for the poor in Pakistan.
+By restoring basic human dignity in this way, they gave people the opportunity to live productive, independent lives.
 In the same year Graham set up the Graham Layton Trust (GLT) in the UK, to help raise awareness and funds for LRBT.

 Graham Layton was honoured with the Sitara-e-Quaid-e-Azam (Star of Pakistan) in 1990 for his tireless work for the underprivileged in Pakistan; he was advanced a CBE in the UK’s 1994 New Year’s Honours.
 Graham Layton died in 1999 leaving the bulk of his estate to further the work of his remarkable charities.